aazelton/aazelton/README.md

 ## Focus

-I design and deploy **AI-driven clinical decision support systems** for environments where infrastructure cannot be assumed — austere field operations, disaster response, and remote medical missions.
+I design and test **AI-driven clinical decision support systems** for environments where infrastructure cannot be assumed — austere field operations, disaster response, and remote medical missions.

 My work integrates **large language model inference**, **RAG-based clinical knowledge retrieval**, and **resilient edge architecture** under the constraint that degraded or absent connectivity is the operational baseline, not the exception.